 The State Tactile Museo Omero – past, present and future.

 In 1985, Aldo Grassini and his wife Daniela Bottegoni had an idea.
-These non-sighted travellers, Esperantists and art lovers had become so exasperated by the “Do not touch” signs they found in every gallery and museum that they decided to create a museum where everything could be handled.
+These non-sighted travellers, Esperantists and art lovers had become so exasperated by the “Do not touch” signs found in every single museum, that they decided to create a museum where everything could be handled.

 In 1999, the Italian Parliament granted it the status of State Museum (Law 452 of 25 November 1999), in recognition of its unique value to the nation.
 The purpose of the Museum, as stated in Article 2 of the aforementioned Law, is “to promote the cultural growth and integration of visually disabled people and to spread knowledge of reality among them”.